 The studio is brighter these days.
 It's not the light -- it's late winter and my studio gets no direct light regardless of the time of year.
 It's not the temperature or the background music or the podcasts or the plethora of materials.
 It's not the re-organization, the thinning of the herd that makes everything easier to find.
 It's not the wonderful Costco memory foam floor mat and the comfort it brings my back and knees.
 It's time; wonderful, glorious, time without limit.
 No end-of-the-summer to fear.
 No singular one-day-a-week to forcibly concentrate all of my efforts within.
 I have time and a future of more time.
 When I use up this day, there will be tomorrow and next week and next month and next year.
 The only thing I've ever craved and daydreamed about has been time.
 I've always wanted more.
 I want all the time.
 All of it.

 Like most artists, I work in several motifs, or styles, each of which serve a purpose.
-The body of work which I refer to as the Corpus Group is distinguished by their focus on the relationships between and among nature’s elements.
+The body of work which I refer to as the Corpus Group is distinguished by its focus on the relationships between and among nature’s elements.
 In casual talk, we distinguish between earth, sky, water and fire but no sharp lines truly separate nature’s elements from each other.
 In fact, the chemistry and physics of the sky and the water are intimately intertwined.
 The painting above, as well as several others on the Art page, belongs in the Corpus group.

 This painting is called Full Figure (previously named Force Form), completed in 2011.
 It's made of paper and acrylic on board and the measurements are 32" x 40".
 It is one of my favorite paintings because of its figurative motif and warm, rounded form.
 The placement of the cut paper pieces was intuitive; I recall using a right/wrong, non-analytical process to make decisions and operated without a visual goal in mind other than finding the painting through trial and error.
 The other day, as I was scrolling through the Art page on this website and, alternately, walking around my house, it occured to me that this painting was not represented.
 I went through all of my art photo file.
 No image of it existed.
 I scrolled through six years of photos on the computer - nothing.
 I've sat next to this painting nearly every day of the last six years.
 How could I have missed it?
 How could I have never taken it off the wall to photograph?
 I have no answers - no defense.
 Surely, this painting was hiding in plain sight and a quiet part of my consciousness kept it out of the lineup and, as a result, kept it at home where I need it to help remind me how to paint.